can you help?

 Volunteer with IVI inside a Buddhist monastery where young monks are preparing to speak about Buddhism across the world, meaning knowing English would be very beneficial to them.
 You will be helping them in their spoken English and conversational skills, as well as written English.
-The majority of your time will be teaching the monks to read and write.
+The majority of your time will be teaching the monks to read and write, who are from around 11 to 16 years old.

 This project is now around 2 years old and was initially set up to increase the monk’s proficiency in English, both in written and spoken skills.
 During this time, we have noticed a vast improvement in the English communication skills of the monks, who have thoroughly enjoyed being part of this project.